 Recognition in the form of gifts or awards from management is an effective tactic that many businesses or organizations use effectively.
 An award that an employee can display at their desk or on a shelf at home is a permanent display of an achievement and is usually something the employee will show off for years to come.

 One such way to recognize your employees or coworkers is with corporate challenge coins.
-For those who don’t know, a challenge coin is a type of medallion with a custom logo or design that’s popular among the military and public service industries.
+For those who don’t know, a challenge coin is a type of medallion with a custom logo or design that’s long been popular among the military and public service agencies.
+They're increasingly popular in the corporate world as well.

-We’ve covered the history of challenge coins in a previous post, but here’s a brief summary:
+We’ve covered the history of challenge coins in a previous post, but here’s a brief, apocryphal summary:

-In World War I, an American lieutenant created coins featuring his squadron’s emblem and gave them to his fellow squad mates, who wore the coins in a small pouch around their necks.
-The lieutenant’s plane was shot down over Germany, and after escaping capture, he snuck back to friendly territory in France.
+In World War I, an American lieutenant in the Army Air Corps created coins featuring his squadron’s emblem and gave them to his squad mates, who wore the coins in a small pouch around their necks.
+One of the squad members' planes was shot down over Germany.
+The pilot was captured, but managed to escape and sneak back to friendly territory in France.

-All of his paperwork and identifying information was taken when he was captured, and the only way he was able to prove who he was to the French was by showing his coin with the squadron emblem.
-The French soldiers recognized the emblem and returned him to his squadron.
+All of his paperwork and identifying information was taken when the pilot was captured, so the French soldiers thought he was a spy and prepared to execute him.
+However, he was able to prove who he was to the French was by showing his coin with the squadron emblem.
+The French soldiers recognized the emblem and returned him to his unit.

 Today, all branches of the military still design custom challenge coins, which usually feature a unit logo, mascot, or other design that’s relevant to the soldiers designing it.
 Coins are also popular with police, fire, and EMT employees, who design coins with a station logo or other significant event.